eikhorst/dyn-python-dynsupdates/readme.md

 ====================================================

-This project was allows you to
+This was my first experience with python, it was a lot of fun for me.
+This project allows you to
 - export all your dns nodes to a backup file
 - update them as necessary
 - convert the nodes to cnames or a records